ITC-CRIB/fairly/docs/tutorials/jupyterlab.rst

 4. Click :guilabel:`Add Token`

 .. important::
-   * You can register tokens for other repositories supporte by *fairly* in the same way.
+   * You can register tokens for other repositories supported by *fairly* in the same way.
 Tokens added in this way are global, and will be used by by the JupyterLab extension, the Python package and the CLI.
    * Tokens are stored in a file called :code:`config.json` in your user home directory.
 This file is created automatically by *fairly* when you register a token.
 For Windows the file is located in :code:`C:\\Users\\<You-user-name>\\.fairly\\config.json`, and for Linux/MacOS in :code:`~/.fairly/config.json`.
    * To **update a token**, simply register a new token with the same name.
 The old token will be replaced by the new one.
 To **remove a token**, simply repeate the process, but type a random character in the token field.